Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Monte Carlo experiments

 \section{Monte Carlo experiments}

-The purpose of these Monte Carlo experiments is twofold.
-First, we compare the bias and variance of the FE estimator of $AME^{(1)}$ to those from RE estimators imposing restrictions that we find in applications of RE models.
-Second, we compare the power of two testing procedures for rejecting a misspecified RE model: the standard Hausman test based on RE and FE estimators of slope parameters, and a Hausman test based on the RE and FE estimators of AMEs.
+These Monte Carlo experiments serve two main purposes.
+First, we compare the bias and variance of the FE estimator of $AME$ to those from RE estimators imposing restrictions that we typically find in applications of RE models.
+Second, we evaluate the power of two testing procedures designed to reject a misspecified RE model: the standard Hausman test, which relies on RE and FE estimators of slope parameters, and an alternative Hausman test based on the RE and FE estimators of AMEs.